BrightspaceUI/testing/README.md

 ### Defining a Custom Element for Testing

-If a test requires a one-off custom element, define it using `defineCE` and pass the returned tag name in the call to `fixture()`.
+If a test requires a one-off custom element, define it using `defineCE` and pass the returned tag name to `fixture()`.

 ```javascript
 import { defineCE, fixture, html } from '@brightspace-ui/testing';